 - 1/4 Fresh Basil Leaves Julienned

-- In a very large mixing bowl, whisk together the dressings ingredients together until well combined.
+In a very large mixing bowl, whisk together the ingredients of the dressing until well combined.
 Set aside.